Why I Love Adventure Sports

 Sure, you can take them to the extreme if you like, but that’s all up to you.
 Backcountry skiing, mountaineering, BASE jumping, whitewater kayaking, climbing with or without ropes do involve a certain level of risk.
 But we do it for the sheer beauty of it and we try to minimize the risks and learn to listen to the environment and ourselves.

 There are easier ways to die than free diving or wingsuit flying!
-This article is intended to explain why we choose the path less traveled and the reasoning behind our seemingly absurd actions.
-It is also meant to spark a self-awakening in surfers, climbers, mountaineers and all other extreme sports athletes who are still questioning themselves.
+This article is intended to explain why I choose the path less traveled and the reasoning behind my seemingly absurd actions.

 Extreme sports are not about defeating nature – they are about conquering one’s self